Pea Risotto Recipe

 • Pepper to taste

-• 2 oz 60g Parmesan cheese
+• 2 oz (60 g) Parmesan cheese

 Instructions

-2. Blanch the peas in a large pot of boiling stock or water for about 2-3 minutes.
-Transfer a bowl with ice water for 5 minutes.
-Keep 1/2 cup of the peas for later.
+• Keep 1/2 cup of the peas for later.
 To the remaining peas add 1/2 cup of stock and puree the peas in a food processor or with a hand blender.
 Set the pea paste aside.

-3. In a large pan, heat 2 tablespoons of olive oil and 1 tablespoon of butter.
+• In a large pan, heat 2 tablespoons of olive oil and 1 tablespoon of butter.
 Add the shallots and sauté for 5-6 minutes.
 Add the garlic and sauté for 1 minute more.
+Add the rice and cook, over low heat, until the rice is hot and coated with oil, about 1-2 minutes.

-5. Pour in white wine and simmer over low heat, stirring constantly until the liquid has absorbed and the alcohol has evaporated.
+• Pour in white wine and simmer over low heat, stirring constantly until the liquid has absorbed and the alcohol has evaporated.
+Add 1/2 cup stock to the rice, and stir until the stock is absorbed.

-6. Add 1/2 cup stock to the rice, and stir until the stock is absorbed.
-Continue adding hot stock, 1/2 cup at a time, stirring continuously.
+• Continue adding hot stock, 1/2 cup at a time, stirring continuously.
 Wait until the stock is almost completely absorbed before adding the next 1/2 cup.
+When rice is almost fully cooked, about 15-20 minutes, add pea puree and cook, adding stock as needed until the rice is al dente.

-7. When rice is almost fully cooked, about 15-20 minutes, add pea puree and cook, adding stock as needed until the rice is al dente.
-Turn the heat off, add parmesan cheese, butter, reserved peas and stir until the cheese is melted.
+• Turn the heat off, add parmesan cheese, butter, reserved peas and stir until the cheese is melted.
 If needed add more stock.
+Serve immediately.

 Can we use fresh peas?